Dreamvention/cleanslice/api/src/slices/users/readme.md

 ### Auth

-Manages the registration and loginization of new Users.
+Manages the registration and login of new Users.

 It depends on the User module.